PwC has a proven experience in the enhancement of KYC processes and in building up an efficient and robust AML/CTF framework.

 High-risk products and industries

-Institutions providing products or services labelled as high risk (such as Private Banking, Correspondent Banking, etc.) and/or serving clients in high-risk industries (diamond sector, weapons trade, etc.) face even stricter AML monitoring and reporting requirements.
+Institutions providing products or services labelled as high risk (such as Private Banking, Correspondent Banking, virtual currencies, etc.) and/or serving clients in high-risk industries (diamond sector, construction & real estate, gambling, etc.) face even stricter AML monitoring and reporting requirements.

-This may lead to institutions moving away from offering these kinds of products and services, and clients in high-risk industries being unable to access financial services.
+This may lead to institutions moving away from offering these kinds of products and services and clients in high-risk industries being unable to access financial services.
+Supervisors have spoken out against such broad “de-risking” measures.
+Financial institutions need to tread a fine line between excluding entire categories of customers and properly managing individual clients involved in higher-risk products and industries.

 Reputational risk